 To take things a step further, PODS has a damage claim rate of less than 2 percent compared to the industry standard of 20 percent.
 Such numbers show that we go above and beyond our competitors because we are cautious at every step of the moving and storage process.

-Prioritize safety on the jobsite by implementing the tips outlined above and by partnering with PODS for your construction moving and storage needs.
+Prioritize safety on the job site and lower your incident rate by implementing the tips outlined above and by partnering with PODS for your construction moving and storage needs.